Administration🔗

 System Applications🔗

-GuiA stands for UI Acceleration and is a system application that increases UI performance.
-To add GuiA to your application:
+GuiA stands for Graphic UI Acceleration and is a System Application that increases UI performance.
+To add GuiA to your application do the following:

 )